SA1278/sRANpy/README.md

 GUI application for editing srsRAN enb.conf files, very unfinished stuff, backup your configs!

 Place the file in the same folder with your enb.conf file, rest should be self-explanatory.

+requirements (install using pip if needed): tkinter configparser